CYIMANA-Faisal/CYIMANA-Faisal/README.md

 # I am CYIMANA Faisal from Rwanda
 I do software development.
 I really enjoy learning languages and frameworks like Django, NodeJS, and ReactJS.
 I also enjoy reviewing my colleague's Pull Request because it helps me to learn from them.

-Skills: NODE JS / REACT / JS / PYTHON / DJANDO and DJANGO-REST-FRAMEWORK / HTML / CSS
+Skills: NODE JS / REACT / JS / PYTHON / DJANGO and DJANGO-REST-FRAMEWORK / HTML / CSS

 - 🌱 I’m currently learning Django framework and Django-Rest-API
 - 💬 Ask me about NodeJS, and Django